Tri Cities Washington Virtual Open Houses

 The city that we know today as Pasco was originally called Great Forks by the Indians who lived there when the famous pioneers Louis and Clark reached the area on October 16th, 1805 on their journey to the Pacific Ocean.
 Thomas Jefferson, who long thought about an expedition to find a waterway through America, commissioned Louis and Clark to undertake such an expedition through the country.

-Lewis and Clark Arrives at Great Forks
+Lewis and Clark Arrive at Great Forks

 When the expedition led by the duo arrived near Great Forks, they decided to put up their camp at the site where Sacagawea State Park is today.
 The park was named after a Shoshone Indian woman, Sacagawea, who traveled with the expedition.
 In 1811 David Thompson, a geographer from Canada claimed the area as British territory.
 During the following years, fur trappers, explorers, and gold traders frequently visited the area.